Investing for equity, access, and sustainability

 Alongside of our community engagement efforts, we continued our extensive internal analysis of all district initiatives and expenses to identify any other possible savings opportunities.

-Based on our community feedback, continued internal analysis, and our experience with and research on the programs, practices, and supports that we know work for our children, we have identified approximately $18-$20 million in potential budget reductions.
+Based on our community feedback, continued internal analysis, and our experience with and research on the programs, practices, and supports that we know work for our children, we identified approximately $18-$20 million in potential budget reductions which were presented to the Board on January 6, 2020.

 Reduction/changes in district office services (approx. $13-14 million)

 These reductions include both operational efficiencies as well as the creation and deletion of certain positions.
-It is important to know that most of these reductions are not personnel-related; for example, we have identified nearly $1.5 million in savings through changes in the way we manage worker’s compensation claims.
+Of the approximately $13 to $14 million in proposed district office reductions, a little over half are from non-personnel expenses.
 Nonetheless, these changes - if approved by our Board of Education - could directly affect members of our team.
-We will engage in conversations with those team members in January.
+We have engaged in conversations with those team members.
 By March, we expect to be able to provide more information about changes to services to teachers, school leaders, staff, and families.

 School closures and consolidations (approx. $2-$3 million)